Pelto/going-serverless-workshop/lambdas/create-game/instructions.md

             Path: /api/games
 ```

-When you have gotten this far you should have a function the following in your resources:
+When you have gotten this far you should have the following resources in your template:

 ```
   CreateGameFunction: